tdongsi/python/docs/source/_posts/2016-08-30-tutorial-more-about-quick-sort.markdown

 ### Quick Select

-TODO: Discussion.
+Sometimes, interview questions will involve "order statistics", such as finding k-th smallest element in an array.
+To do this, you select a random pivot and partition the array as you would in the Quicksort algorithm.
+Then, based on the index of the pivot element, you know which half of the array contains the desired element.
+For example: k=10 and n=20, if the first half contains 5 elements, then you should ignore the first half, and recursively process the second half with k=4 and n=14.
+The runtime of this algorithm is O(n), not O(n log n), since the recursive call is only on one half of the array.

 #### Find median

-Find median is a special case of finding k-th largest item.
+Find median is a special case of finding k-th smallest item.
-You still have to implement finding k-th largest helper function.
+You still have to implement finding k-th smallest helper function.

 ``` python
 def find_median(mlist):